Possession of a Controlled Substance

 Actual Possession vs. Constructive Possession in Iowa Drug Cases

-The Iowa Controlled Substances Act and the federal Controlled Substances Act make it illegal to possess any of the long list of narcotics the respective legislative bodies have chosen to ban, including heroin, cocaine, crack, meth and LSD (acid), unless the person has a legally valid prescription or other legal justification.
+The Iowa Controlled Substances Act and the federal Controlled Substances Act make it illegal to possess any of the long lists of narcotics the respective legislative bodies have chosen to ban, including heroin, cocaine, crack, meth, and LSD (acid), unless the person has a legally valid prescription or other legal justification.

 However, possession is not limited to having the drug in your pocket or purse.
 Having the drug on your person is called “actual possession.”
 Prosecutors, however, can also seek charges for what is called “constructive possession.”